Rapid Prototyping, Soft Tech, Physical Interaction Design

 Background

-Haptic Compass is a wearable vest with actuators that enable two-dimensional navigation.
-This project aims to explore the role of haptic interaction in improving the navigation experience with effective and intuitive navigation cues.
-This project's scope includes prototype development and evaluation of usability and effectiveness based on two use cases: jogging in extreme weather and city visits.
+Haptic Compass is a wearable vest equipped with actuators that enable two-dimensional navigation.
+This project aims to explore the role of haptic interaction in enhancing the navigation experience through effective and intuitive navigation cues.

 Project Goal